-This program is NOT what you’re told it is that’s for sure and I’m going to show you now exactly why nothing you see on the sales page can be trusted.
+This program is NOT what you're told it is that's for sure and I'm going to show you why nothing you see on the sales page can be trusted.

 Lie #1: You Can Make Money On Autopilot

-Watch the video and you hear a guy calling himself Charles Allen tell you this is your unique opportunity to join an elite secret club of millionaires who make a fortune on the internet automatically using bots while showing you pictures of sports cars and mansions.
+Watch the promo video and Charles Allen will tell you this is a unique opportunity to join an “elite secret club of millionaires” who make a fortune on the internet automatically using bots.
+He'll also show you pictures of fancy sports cars and big mansions.

-You’re told the automated software they call a ‘bot’ allows normal people like you to make incredible profits online.
-At one point Charles even boasts:
+You're told the automated bot software allows ordinary people like you and me to make incredible profits online.
+At one point Charles boasts:

 “I sit back and let the money come in automatically; while I'm at a restaurant eating, on the beach with my wife and best of all, while I'm asleep.”

-In other words, you can make ridiculous amounts of money overnight for doing nothing…
+Or in other words: you can make crazy amounts of cash overnight for doing nothing…

 All you have to do to live a life of luxury is to pay them $37 for their top secrets…

-In Earn Money On The Internet – The Fast Way Or The Real Way I talk about the biggest limitation holding people back from replacing their full-time incomes online is the false idea there’s some internet glitch or a hidden secret out there that get you instant results.
+The biggest limitation holding people back from earning on the internet is the false idea there's some super-secret glitch or a hidden loophole out there you need to exploit.

-I’ve been making a full-time income online since 2015 but I had to hustle to get to there.
+I've been a full-time online entrepreneur for 5 years but I had to hustle to get to there.
 It took time, patience and a lot of hard work.
-I had to get the right training and learn the skills necessary to succeed then have the drive and passion to apply those skills, take massive action and make it happen.
+I had to get the right training to learn the skills necessary to make it happen.

-There are no shortcuts to success and once you realise this your chances of success increase exponentially.
+Once you realise there are no shortcuts to success your chances of actually succeeding increase exponentially.

 Lie #2: You're One Of The ‘Lucky Few' To Get Access

-We know this is utter nonsense because this is a digital product and the person selling Secret Millionaire Bot wants to sell as many copies to as many people as he can so he can rake in the cash as possible.
+This is utter nonsense because it's a digital product and the guy behind Secret Millionaire Bot wants to sell as many copies to as many people as he can and rake in the cash.